 - Travel modes are not based on traffic conditions.
-If you require feature areas based on traffic conditions, first use the Create Drive-Time Areas tool to create the feature areas; then enrich them using the Enrich Layer tool.
+If you require feature areas based on traffic conditions, first use the Create Drive-Time Areas tool to create the feature areas, and then enrich them using the Enrich Layer tool.

 How Enrich Layer works

-The high quality data available when you use the Enrich Layer tool comes from a variety of sources and is regularly updated.
-In addition to using the Enrich Layer tool Data Browser, you can use the demographic data browser or the Esri Demographics Global Coverage map to see what data is available by category and country.
+The high-quality data that is available when you use the Enrich Layer tool comes from a variety of sources and is regularly updated.
+In addition to using the Enrich Layer tool data browser, you can use the demographic data browser or the Esri Demographics Global Coverage map to see what data is available by category and country.

 Different data allocation methods are used to retrieve data depending on available geography levels for the locations of the features you are enriching.
-There are several good articles describing data allocation and apportionment:
+The following articles describe data allocation and apportionment: